Code of Professional Ethics in AAT

 All members of AAT have to follow the Code of ethics consisting of the "Five Fundamental Principles".
 To become an AAT member, join the AAT courses at the KBM, which is approved training provider from the AAT to deliver their accounting and finance qualifications.

-is more than a qualification.
+Membership of the AAT is more than a qualification.
 AAT is the license, which is well-recognised and has high respect through a broad range of businesses.
 Suppose anyone wanting to maintain an excellent reputation in providing high-quality training.
 In that case, there is need for AAT members to have a professional approach which should have evidence in their lives, explains AAT exception in quality training, high standards, and the professionalism of members which is top-notch always.
 AAT has advantages to its members as an Association and all of AAT members.
 To help the AAT members uphold these standards and offer the highest levels of professionalism at all times.
 We have decided to publish the AAT Codes of Professional Ethics.
 These codes are the set of fundamental ethical principles with supporting guidance.

 KBM is happy to explain "AAT Codes of Professional Ethics" through the following aspects:

 - IFAC Board's Contribution

 The Code summarises the required Standards of Professional Behaviour along with the guidance to assist you to:

 - on the protection of the public interests